The Adventures of

 Tttthhhhhhhhhhh---THUMP!
 Mrs. Duck landed softly on the pillow, her slumber undisturbed.

-the bathroom door, so that they could get some sleep.
+close the bathroom door, so that they could get some sleep.

 |Ever so carefully, they slid the pillow